casualsnek/cassowary/README.md

 ## Extra How to's and FAQ
 ##### Q. Launch terminal/Open on host on windows file manager says drive is not shared ?
-A. Open cassawory on linux, goto 'Folder Maping tab' Goto 'Windows->Linux' sub tab then create a new share for drive where the file is located then cick on mount all
+A. Open cassowary on linux, goto 'Folder Mapping tab' Goto 'Windows->Linux' sub tab then create a new share for drive where the file is located then click on mount all

 ##### Q. How to i share my folder on linux to windows as local drive ?
-A. Open cassawory on linux, goto 'Folder Maping tab' Goto 'Linux->Windows' sub tab then click on Create new file, Give name to share, browse location, choose drive letter then click on create map
+A. Open cassowary on linux, goto 'Folder Mapping tab' Goto 'Linux->Windows' sub tab then click on Create new file, Give name to share, browse location, choose drive letter then click on create map

 ##### Q. How to launch windows application that is not listed on guest app by path on windows ?
 A. Run ```python3 -m cassowary cassowary -c guest-run -- { path to app and arguments } ```

 ##### Q. How do i set links and files on windows to open on linux host application ?
-A. Set the default app for a file type or default browser to 'C:\Program Files\cassawory\hostopen.bat'
+A. Set the default app for a file type or default browser to 'C:\Program Files\cassowary\hostopen.bat'

 ##### Q. How do i set to launch a file type on linux on windows application ?
 A. Most linux system allow setting default application for file type, create a Application menu entry for the app you want and set default application to the created desktop application.